Response to HMICFRS Reports

 HMICFRS is commissioned by the Home Secretary to undertake inspections of police forces.

 The PCC scrutinises the police but that is not the same as ‘inspecting’ the police.
-The police are inspected by Her Majesty’s Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS).
+The police are inspected by His Majesty’s Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS).

 HMICFRS inspects the police and fire and rescue services.
 HMICFRS is independent of government, the police and fire and rescue authorities and they publish their reports publicly on the HMICFRS website.